What is Payroll and how are Payroll Calculations done?

 To ensure that payroll calculations for new joinees is accurate and does not disrupt the process for all other employees, identify a cut-off date post which you will not include the new joinee in the current months’ payroll.

-As an example, if your pay period is from 26th through 25th of next month, exclude all new joinings after 20th in the current payroll run.
+Let’s consider a payroll calculation example. if your pay period is from 26th through 25th of next month, exclude all new joinings after 20th in the current payroll run.
 The new joinee would have additional days counted in the subsequent pay-period.
 Communicate this to the new joinee as also make this a part of your company policy.

 Exits